-- serious failure to follow child protection procedures - failure to maintain appropriate professional boundaries with any pupil - behaviour that has harmed or may have harmed a child - behaviour that indicates an employee may not be suitable to work with children including such behaviour outside of the workplace which may or may not involve children - gross negligence - wilful/ deliberate breach of professional standards relevant to your employment and/or role - wilful or persistent refusal to carry out a management instruction or any act of serious insubordination - theft or fraud - falsification of any records - violent or threatening behaviour - dishonesty involving anything that relates to life at work - breach of confidentiality or failure to ensure that confidential information is kept secure - serious damage or misuse of our property/premises - criminal offences or conduct, including those committed outside the workplace, which impact on the employee's ability or suitability to do their job - smoking (including the use of e-cigarettes) in any unauthorised area on our premises - being under the influence of alcohol or drugs on our premises or at an event - inappropriate use of our Information Technology including email or internet abuse or and accessing sites containing pornographic, offensive, or obscene material. - covertly recording hearings, meetings, or colleagues - harassment, bullying or discrimination against any other person (whether in person or online) - unauthorised absence from the workplace - serious breach of trust and confidence - serious breach of health and safety procedures or regulations - behaviour prejudicial to the good name or interests of us or which may bring us into disrepute.
+- serious failure to follow child protection procedures - failure to maintain appropriate professional boundaries with any pupil - behaviour that has harmed or may have harmed a child - behaviour that indicates an employee may not be suitable to work with children including such behaviour outside of the workplace which may or may not involve children - gross negligence - wilful/ deliberate breach of professional standards relevant to your employment and/or role - wilful or persistent refusal to carry out a management instruction or any act of serious insubordination - theft or fraud - falsification of any school records - violent or threatening behaviour - dishonesty involving anything that relates to life in a school - breach of confidentiality or failure to ensure that confidential information is kept secure - serious damage or misuse of School property/premises - criminal offences or conduct, including those committed outside the workplace, which impact on the employee's ability or suitability to do their job - smoking (including the use of e-cigarettes) in any unauthorised area on School premises - being under the influence of alcohol or drugs on School premises or at a school event - inappropriate use of the School's Information Technology including email or internet abuse or and accessing sites containing pornographic, offensive or obscene material. - covertly recording hearings, meetings or colleagues - harassment, bullying or discrimination against any other person (whether in person or online) - unauthorised absence from the workplace - · serious breach of trust and confidence - serious breach of health and safety procedures or regulations - behaviour prejudicial to the good name or interests of the school or which may bring the school into disrepute.